 Today our guided city tour of Melbourne includes Fitzroy Gardens, Flinders Street Station, St. Patricks Cathedral, Queen Victoria Market, the Shrine of Remembrance, and Parliament House.
 Later we soar above the city on the giant Melbourne Star Observation Wheel and dine at the historic Mitre Tavern Steakhouse located in the city’s oldest building.

-Day 5 : Penguin Parade
+Day 5 : Penguin Parade & Wildlife Park

 This morning we travel through the picturesque Yarra Valley to sample chocolates at Yarra Valley Chocolaterie & Ice Creamery.
 The chocolatiers at work create over 150 different types of chocolate.
-Later we visit Healesville Wildlife Sanctuary, home to over 200 species of Australian birds, mammals and reptiles, set in a natural environment.
+Later we visit Healesville Wildlife Sanctuary, home to over 200 species of Australian birds, mammals, and reptiles set in a natural environment.
 Next we go to Phillip Island, a sanctuary for seals and birds.
 Our day concludes with perhaps our most unique wildlife encounter as we witness the world famous penguin parade.
 As the sun sets over this beautiful landscape we’ll get an up close and personal view of the world’s smallest penguins as they return home to one of the largest penguin colonies in Australia.

 Day 6 : Tasmania

 We fly to Hobart to begin our exploration of wild and untamed Tasmania.
-Nearly one third of the Island State is protected within its fourteen national parks.
+Nearly one third of the Island State is protected within its 14 national parks.
 We visit Richmond, one of Australia’s most historic villages.
 The nostalgic charm of colonial days is present in the Georgian mansions, cottages, convict jail, bridge, and Catholic Church.
 Later we tour Hobart and enjoy breathtaking views of the town from Mt.
 Wellington.
 Our accommodations for three nights are at the Old Woolstore Hotel.

 Day 7 : Eco-Cruise & Port Arthur